fractaledmind/alfred_zotquery/README.md

 As above, the `zot:c` search functions just like the simple `zot` search.

-Tip: Both the Tag and Collection searches save the chosen tag or collection to a cached file which the next step reads and searches within.
+**TIP**: Both the Tag and Collection searches save the chosen tag or collection to a cached file which the next step reads and searches within.
 If you use either tags or collections to organize your writing projects, you can search for that tag or collection once, and then simply jump straight to the `zot:tag` or `zot:c` search to continue searching within that tag or collection.

 - - -
+Under `Export` there are 2 options:

+1. Export an Item.
+2. Export a Set of items.

-Once you select an item, there are 3 options:
+Once you select an **individual item** after a `zot` search of any kind (general, author, title, tag, collection), there are 4 options:

 1. Open Zotero to that item.
 2. Export an author-date reference to that item.